tombackert/championship/README.md

 - Market analysis
   - How was this done before?
   - How can it be made better?
+- Decision on data
 - Decision on model type
+- Decision on mpv strat
 - MPV Development
   - Full ml pipeline
     - Data collection